 Departures can be set up on a private basis for individuals, families, or groups, and we can organize to leave the trip open for more people to join.
 Trips that we have confirmed and are open to more guests will be listed below, but check back often to see if any new departures have been added.
 Please contact us if you would like to arrange your own departure and we will be happy to provide you with a quote based on your group’s size and trip options.

-Includes guide, Provincial Park fees, out-trip meals, group camping gear and local transfers.
+Includes the guide, Provincial Park fees, out-trip meals, group camping gear, and local transfers.

 Not included: Canmore accommodation, Gratuities for guide & 5% Goods and Service Tax (GST).